Devilla/docs/permanent-registrar-faq.md

 Rather than being locked and held, as in the original interim registrar, renewal fees in the permanent registrar are spent.
 You will not get them back.

-### How will ENS team manage and spend the funds?
+### How will PNS team manage and spend the funds?
 Will there be a foundation or transparent oversight?

-Funds are sent to the ENS root multisig, for the keyholders to determine how funds get allocated.
-We're considering multiple options for the long-term use of the funds, such as funding the core ENS team, as well as other teams building on ENS.
+Funds are sent to the PNS root multisig, for the keyholders to determine how funds get allocated.
+We're considering multiple options for the long-term use of the funds, such as funding the core PNS team, as well as other teams building on PNS.
 There are also tax considerations to address.

 ### How are funds from .eth registration income used?

 It's ultimately up to the keyholders to allocate the funds.
-We hope they will fund ENS ecosystems projects.
-If available funds exceed the reasonable needs of the ENS ecosystem, we hope other Ethereum projects will receive them.
+We hope they will fund PNS ecosystems projects.
+If available funds exceed the reasonable needs of the PNS ecosystem, we hope other Ethereum projects will receive them.

-### Where can I manage all my ENS names?
+### Where can I manage all my PNS names?

-Simply go to [app.ens.domains](https://app.ens.domains) and click on "My Account".
+Simply go to [app.pns.domains](https://app.pns.domains) and click on "My Account".

-### Can I trade ENS domains on NFT exchanges?
+### Can I trade PNS domains on NFT exchanges?

 Yes, .eth names are tradeable as NFTs.

 ### How can I transfer domains registered in the .eth registry to someone else?

-You can do this using [our Manager interface here](https://app.ens.domains), or using any tool with NFT support.
+You can do this using [our Manager interface here](https://app.pns.domains), or using any tool with NFT support.

 ### What prohibits large scale domain grabbing besides registration fees?